-Obviously, I still have it if were still married but any woman’s mind it’s fun to change things up.
+Obviously, I still have it if we’re still married but in any woman’s mind, it’s fun to change things up.
 The only problem with this is that it’s not the right thing to do.
+Bringing jealousy into your relationship, can bring about arguments, and tear down trust.
+Trust that was very hard to earn.

-Making your spouse jealous for attention or to splice your relationship up is not the right solution to for fill your need of attention.
+Making your spouse jealous to get attention or to spice your relationship up is not the right solution to fulfill your need for more attention.
 The correct solution is communication and letting your spouse know that you need it.

 No one’s going to get it right on the first try and so while you may have told your spouse once, twice, three times it is just a reminder that in marriage there can be a lot of repetition until we get things right.

 You don’t want a jealous husband.
 Or a jealous boyfriend.
+Do not bring up jealousy into your relationship.
 That can bring insecurity into your relationship.
 Insecurities and relationships can bring more issues up, then you may want.

 It is better to try new things in your relationship than to try to provoke new things in your relationship.